ys-6-1/Timetracker/README.md

 - CRUD features for categories and duration
 - Timer feature
 - Search by catetgory title
-- Sort by category title, total time, updated time, ec.
+- Sort by category title, total time, updated time, etc.
 - Visualisation of statistics with a bar chart and pie chart
 - Pagination
 - Toggle feature for base calculation period